c-razo/FlipGuard/README.md

 ---

-## ⚠️ Disclaimer
+## ⚠️ Disclaimers
 FlipGuard is an independent project and is not affiliated with or endorsed by Flipper Devices.
-Flipper Zero is a trademark of Flipper Devices Inc. This project is intended for educational and ethical purposes only.
+Flipper Zero is a trademark of Flipper Devices Inc.
+This project is intended for educational and ethical purposes only.
 Always adhere to local laws and obtain proper authorization before testing or analyzing devices.